xwmx/nb/README.md

 # search for items in the "sample" notebook tagged with "#tag1" AND "#tag2",
 # alternative
-nb q --tags tag1,tag2
+nb sample:q --tags tag1,tag2

-# search for items in the "sample" notebook tagged with "#tag1" AND "#tag2",
+# search for items in the current notebook tagged with "#tag1" AND "#tag2"
-# alternative
 nb q --tag tag1 --and --tag tag2

 # search for items in the current notebook tagged with "#tag1" OR "#tag2",